-The structural change which continues to impact satellite communications is expected to remain a key feature in our industry for the foreseeable future, driven by significant potential investment from existing operators, as well as new players which are expected to enter our sector in the coming years.
+The structural change which continues to impact satellite communications is expected to remain a key feature of our industry for the foreseeable future, driven by significant potential investment from existing operators, as well as new players, opening up new market opportunities in our sector in the years to come.

 On the demand side, end user requirements continue to evolve, driven by an ever-increasing thirst for data, ubiquitous connectivity needs and high bandwidth services.
-In the longer term, the rise of a digital society, powered by applications to access the "Internet of Things", will create new addressable markets which can only be accessed by satellite communications and technology, creating a shift in our industry towards managed services and solutions.
+In the longer term, the rise of a digital society, powered by applications to support the "Internet of Things", will create sizeable new addressable markets which will need satellite communications and technology as an essential piece of the overall solution, and create a shift in our industry towards managed services and solutions.

 From a supply perspective, the risk of over-capacity remains, driven by the planned launch of large, potentially disruptive, High-Throughput Satellites in the coming years.
-However, this risk remains relevant only in certain geographies and for specific technologies, particularly related to fixed satellite operations.
-Mobility satellite operations are relatively well insulated from this threat, with some specific niche applications likely to be impacted.
+However, this risk continues to be relevant only in certain geographies and for specific technologies, particularly related to fixed satellite operations.
+We believe that mobile satellite operations are relatively well insulated from this threat, with some specific niche applications likely to be impacted.
+In fact, there is likely to be a requirement for more usable capacity in certain mobility markets, which are particularly focused on areas of higher demand, for example around key routes and hubs in Aviation.

-Despite an increasingly competitive environment in mobility, as fixed operators look to retrofit their models, networks and propositions for mobility utilisation, the supply and demand dynamics of our industry present a significant potential opportunity for Inmarsat, as the leading provider of mobility services, as we drive into new satellite broadband markets in mobility in the future.
+Despite an increasingly competitive environment in mobility, as fixed operators look to retrofit their models, networks and propositions for mobility utilisation, we believe the supply and demand dynamics of our industry present a significant growth opportunity for Inmarsat, as the leading provider of global mobility services, as we drive into new satellite mobile broadband markets in the future.